arkhn/arkhn_arx/README.md

-# pyarxaas
+# arkhn_arx

-arkhn_arx is a module for dataset pseudonymization or anonymization
+arkhn_arx is a module for dataset pseudonymization or anonymization which wraps pyarxaas

 ## Install